-The Yellowstone Heritage and Research Center (HRC), which houses one of the largest collections of historic and cultural artifacts in the National Park Service system, will welcome a new art exhibit this May.
+The Yellowstone Heritage and Research Center (HRC), which houses one of the largest collections of historic and cultural artifacts in the National Park Service system, welcomes a new art exhibit this summer season.
 The collection pays homage to Hudson River School masters Thomas Moran, Albert Bierstadt, and Sandford Robinson Gifford, and will include bronze sculptures of the three artists by Greg Wyatt.
-The exhibition will be on display from May 17 – September 28, 2018.
+The exhibition will be on display through September 28, 2018.

 Moran, Bierstadt, and Gifford are considered some of the most influential late 19th-century American landscape artists.
 The artistic works of Thomas Moran, in particular, were instrumental in persuading Congress to pass the Yellowstone Park Act — resulting in the creation of Yellowstone National Park.
 All three artists were members of the Hudson River School — America’s first true artistic fraternity.
 Hudson River School paintings depict peaceful American landscapes, and often illustrate common 19th-century American themes of discovery, exploration, and settlement.